25338173702

 1. Download and install Avast SecureLine VPN.

-• Download the VPN software.
+• Download the VPN.

 • Install it by clicking the install file.

-• Launch the VPN application
+• Launch the VPN application.

 A screenshot of the Avast SecureLine VPN post-download screen.